Skip to content

 Research Interests

-I study the mathematical ecology of populations and communities.
-I use models that include the life cycle, the vital rates, dispersal patterns, and temporal and spatial variation in the environment.
-I use these models to explore population growth, extinction, invasion, and spatial pattern, and apply the results to conservation biology.
-My research is defined by processes, not taxa; at the moment it considers marine mammals, seabirds, terrestrial plants, and benthic invertebrates.
+I am a mathematical demographer and ecologist.
+I study population models that include the life cycle, the vital rates, dispersal patterns, and temporal and spatial variation in the environment.
+These concepts and methods are equally applicable to human and non-human species.
+I use these models to explore population growth, kinship networks, extinction, and sources of variation and inequality in demographic outcomes.
+I apply the results to evolutionary demography and conservation biology.
+My research is defined by processes, not taxa; at the moment it considers humans, marine mammals, seabirds, terrestrial plants, and benthic invertebrates.

 Information for prospective students